Kit and replica cars of New Zealand: Peter Pellandine

 Peter Pellandine founded Ashley Laminates with Keith Waddington.
 They designed and made fibreglass sports cars bodies under the name “Ashley”.
 In late 1956 Peter Pellandine split from the partnership up Falcon Shells.
 It had the rights to the short wheel base Ashley 750, which became the Falcon Mk 1 and the Ashley Sports Racer the Falcon Mk II.
 Pelladine moved to New Zealand with family in 1957 and setting up a New Zealand branch of Falcon Shells.
 In 1959 he returned to England via Australia.

 Manufacturers

+Acorn

+A series of six cars built by Peter Parkinson of Christchurch.
+The cars were names after Peanuts characters with the first being called the Acorn Lucy (now registered as the Strike88) in the early 1970's.
+He built two Acorn Marcie's - a small sports car based on a 1300cc Triumph Herald engine.
+The last car was called the Acorn Schroeder, a car similar in shape to the Bugatti Type 35.
+The other known name was Linus.

 Almac

 Almac is a New Zealand based kit car company founded in 1984 and located in Upper Hutt.
-Almac cars is a part of Almac Reinforced Plastics Ltd fibreglass product manufacturing a company founded in 1971 by Alex McDonald.
+Almac cars is a part of Almac Reinforced Plastics Ltd, a fibreglass product manufacturing company founded in 1971 by Alex McDonald.
 McDonald's interest in kit cars started while he was living in England, having purchased a Jem Marsh Sirocco.
 Jem Marsh founded the Marcos car company.